If a cake fails to impress my taste buds after the first bite, then I trash it. I've been doing this since 2017.

 - Place your first cake layer.
-Generously spoon on icing, and push the icing outward from center to perimeter, allowing it to flow over the sides of the cake layer.
-Capture some of the icing with your metal spreader, and start trying to ice the sides of this first layer (all the way around), dipping more icing from your supply with the metal spreader, as you need it.
+Generously spoon on the icing and push the icing outward from center to perimeter, allowing it to flow over the sides of the cake layer.
+Capture some of the icing with your metal spreader and start trying to ice the sides of this first layer (all the way around), dipping more icing from your supply with the metal spreader, as you need it.

 - Proceed likewise with the remaining two cake layers, spooning on icing, pushing it out to the perimeter, allowing it to fall down the sides, capturing it, and trying to ice the sides with your metal spreader (all the way around and up the sides repeatedly), dipping more icing from your supply with the metal spreader as needed.

 - At this stage, the work-in-progress might look a little less than pleasing, but have faith, it will take shape.
 Put the work-in-progress into the refrigerator and put your icing supply into the freezer for a few minutes.
 Remove the cake and icing, and get back to sculpting it.
 Keep at it, until the icing stays on the sides most of the time.

 - When you reach a stopping point, place the cake into the refrigerator (I put mine in a closed cake carrier).
 Do not look at it again for a few hours.
 Come back later, remove the cake, inspect the icing, re-sculpt if necessary, and never lose faith.
 Eventually, that icing will stay in place, and you will have a cake that looks like the photograph at the top of this page.

 - The icing might crash a few more times, but just keep pressing it back on with your metal spreader, until it finally stays put.